SamGowland/Gowla-Macro-Boards/README.md

  <i>Images for each of the profiles can be founh in the [images directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Images)</i>

- If you wish to add your template for other users to have please create [Issue Tracker](https://github.com/SamGowland/Gowla-Macro-Board/issues), prefixing the issue name with "profile".
+ If you wish to add your template for other users to use, please create [Issue Tracker](https://github.com/SamGowland/Gowla-Macro-Board/issues), prefixing the issue name with "profile".